 Legal sports betting in Illinois was a long time coming.
-Five bills were discussed to various lengths in 2018, but none of them were able to make it through.
 In the summer of 2019, however, Governor J.B.
 Pritzker officially signed SB 690 to make betting on sports legal in the state.

 Now that the wait is over, there is no time like the present to sign up for the various Illinois sportsbooks.
 Here at ATS, we’ve ranked the operators based on a number of different factors, including deposit and withdrawal options, bonuses and promotions, ease of use and accessibility, and so much more.

 With BetRivers, DraftKings, FanDuel, William Hill, and PointsBet among the major players in the state, there is something for everyone in the Land of Lincoln and we’re thrilled to show you the different options and our reviews of those places to legally bet on sports.

 Sports is alive and doing well in Illinois.
 In fact, Chicago is home to some of the best sports teams across all leagues.
 These teams don’t disappoint on the field, and they will not disappoint on your sportsbook receipt, either.
 Here is an overview of the best teams to bet on in Chicago:

 These are just some of the teams that you can bet on in Illinois.
 There are more professional and collegiate teams that you can also bet on, and they are just as impressive as these four.

 This is actually a bit of a sticky subject.
 Like Iowa, Illinois passed sports betting legislation that required users to sign up in-person at the sportsbook of their choice with what is most commonly known as “in-person registration”.
 Detractors of this plan, who are correct in our estimation, have pointed to how restrictive that stipulation is because it limits who has access to what based on mobility and geographic factors.